Hasmelash95/heavenly-beauty/README.md

 #### Why Heavenly Beauty?

 Heavenly Beauty will send emails to subscribers with special offers and vouchers.
 For only 3.99 (GBP) a month, customers will receive monthly beauty regimens tailor suited to them, created with the help of an algorithm that uses information from the form.
-There will also be a chance to win a free makeover from an expert beauticians.
+There will also be a chance to win a free makeover from an expert beautician.

 Easy navigation between the three pages in the website.
 Homepage provides links to the different sections of the site in addition to the navigation bar.
 The website is also friendly to those with impaired vision.